Iraqis: Ethnicities

+Religions

-Iraq has many devout followers of its religions.
-In 1968 the Iraqi constitution established Islam as the official religion of the state as the majority of Iraqis are Muslim.
+Iraqis are diverse in their faiths.
+Over 95% of Iraqis are Muslim, divided between 55% Shias and 40% Sunnis.
+In 1968 the Iraqi constitution established Islam as the official religion of the state.

-In addition, many Iraqi people are Christians belonging to various Christian denominations.
-The majority of Iraqi Christians are indigenous Chaldean Catholic Assyrians, whilst non-Syriac Christians are mostly Iraqi Arabs and Armenians.
-Iraqi-Assyrians largely belong to belong to the Syriac Orthodox Church, the Assyrian Church of the East, Chaldean Catholic Church, Ancient Church of the East, and the Syriac Catholic Church.
+In addition, Christianity in Iraq consists of various denominations.
+The majority of Iraqi Christians are Chaldean Catholic Assyrians, whilst non-Syriac Christians are mostly Iraqi Arabs and Armenians.
+Iraqi-Assyrians largely belong to the Syriac Orthodox Church, the Assyrian Church of the East, Chaldean Catholic Church, Ancient Church of the East, and the Syriac Catholic Church.
 Iraqi Arab Christians belong to the Greek Orthodox Church of Antioch and the Melkite Greek Catholic Church of Antioch, and Iraqi-Armenians belong to the Armenian Orthodox Church and Armenian Catholic Church.
 Their numbers inside Iraq have dwindled to around 500,000+ since 2003.

 Other religious groups include Mandaeans, Shabaks, Yazidis and followers of other minority religions.
 Furthermore, Jews had also been present in Iraq in significant numbers historically, and Iraq had the largest Jewish population in the Middle East, but their population dwindled, after virtually all of them migrated to Israel between 1949 and 1952.
 From 1949 to 1951, 104,000 Jews were evacuated from Iraq in Operations Ezra and Nechemia (named after the Jewish leaders who took their people back to Jerusalem from exile in Babylonia beginning in 597 B.C.E.); another 20,000 were smuggled out through Iran.

 Diaspora

 The Iraqi diaspora is not a sudden exodus but one that has grown rapidly through the 20th century as each generation faced some form of radical transition or political conflict.
-From 1950 to 1952 Iraq saw a great exodus of roughly 120,000 - 130,000 of its Jewish population under the Israel-led "Operation Ezra and Nehemiah".
+From 1950 to 1952, Iraq saw a great exodus of roughly 120,000–130,000 of its Jewish population under the Israel-led "Operation Ezra and Nehemiah".
 There were at least two large waves of expatriation of both Christians and Muslims alike.
 A great number of Iraqis left the country during the regime of Saddam Hussein and large numbers have left during the Iraq war and its aftermath.